GitForceJedi/products_nestjs/README.md

 ## Description

-This is a simple API Project built using NestJS and MySQL.
+This is an API Project built using NestJS, TypeScript, and MySQL.
 It represents a backend that can read & write to a Products database.

 The project is set up to automatically create the required tables in MySQL, upon starting the application.